F5 BIG-IP Controller for Marathon¶

 Note

-Use the vs-snat-pool-name if you want virtual servers to reference a preconfigured SNAT pool by name in the Common partition on the BIG-IP device.
-See Overview of SNAT features if you would like more details on this configuration option.
+if you want virtual servers to reference a preconfigured SNAT pool by name in the Common partition on the BIG-IP device.

-Application Labels
+Application Labels¶

 F5 application labels are key-value pairs that correspond to BIG-IP configuration options.

 To configure virtual servers on the BIG-IP device for specific application service ports, define a port index in the configuration parameter.
-In the table below, {n} refers to an index into the service-port mapping array, starting at 0.

 F5 BIG-IP Controller for Marathon supports two BIG-IP configuration modes (normal and iApp), with a different set of application labels for each mode.
 Normal mode directly configures the virtual servers via the application labels, whereas iApp mode configures virtual servers via an iApp template.